 - The investor will get the market price of the gold at the time of redemption on maturity.

 The most attractive feature of the scheme is that it eliminates the risks and cost of storage of physical gold because SGB is in digital form.
-And above all you get an assurance of the return as per market value of gold on maturity.
+And above all, you get an assurance of the return as per the market value of gold on maturity.

 - Corporate Fixed Deposits